jwuensche/hub-go-authentication/README.md

 The Dockerfile will use the golang container to compile and run the container.
 Default wise the container will use port 9000 this can be changed in the Makefile.

+## Current Issues
+- Firefox and Chrome CORS preflight are getting 403